BastilleBSD-Templates/graylog/README.md

 	pwgen -N 1 -s 96

-2. Get the has for your root password
+2. Get the hash for your root password

 	echo -n | shasum -a 256